cognisant/Docs.DevelopmentProcess/README.md

 The story card is made up of three sections.

-##### User Story
+##### Story

-The user story is a concise description of the user’s problem, told from the perspective of the person who requested it.
+The story is a concise description of the user’s problem, told from the perspective of the person who requested it.
 They usually take the following form:

 As a `<type of user>`, I want `<their goal>` so that `<a reason>`.